distantreading/WG2/meeting_notes/malaga.md

 During the meeting we agreed to discuss whether we need one or more tagsets.
 In the follow-up WG2 meeting we came to the agreement that we'd propose using Universal Dependencies tagset.
 While we do not exclude possibility of using other taggers than UDPipe, we recommend mapping their tagsets into UD before including the annotated files into ELTeC.
 Silvie offered to ask UD people for conversion tools should any of us choose to use tools other than UDPipe and encounter problems with mapping to UD - they stay in touch with developers of various tools and should be able to point us to solutions.

-We also ask WG1 to consider the possibility of adding an expos tagset - which would facilitate inclusion of language specific tags for morphologically rich languages.
-To avoid empty attributes, we'd propose using the phrase "non-available" in texts which would not contain expos information.
+We also ask WG1 to consider the possibility of adding an xpos tagset - which would facilitate inclusion of language specific tags for morphologically rich languages.
+To avoid empty attributes, we'd propose using an additional attribute @xpos next to @pos and @msd, using phrase "non-available" in texts which would not contain xpos information.

 So as not to lose grammatical information already obtained, we will place experimental CONLLU and CWBs on our Github for the use of people interested in more advanced linguistic-syntactic analysis.